angrybacon/doomsday-wiki/markdown/articles/2019/03/05/worlds-end.md

 One run of 4 rounds however does not statistically significant data make however, as people who have read the old Wiki stuff will know, I like numbers!
-As soon as this new brew was announced and tried we at the cabal of Doomsdayers decided to get our rites on and ressurrect an old friend.
+As soon as this new brew was announced and tried we at the cabal of Doomsdayers decided to get our rites on and resurrect an old friend.
 The result spreadsheet.
 At the time of writing we now have 164 matches recorded as a community with the following statistical breakdown:

 | Match Win % | Average Combo Turn | Average Mulligan |
 | ----------- | ------------------ | ---------------- |